-The CoC Coordinator will prepare a ballot in advance of the annual meeting and post it publicly.
-The packet will include the list of candidates and biographical material about each candidate.
+The CoC CoordinatorLead Agency will prepare a ballot in advance of the annual meeting and post it publicly.
+The with the candidates put forth by the Nominating Committee as outlined in Article IV, Section 4.
+The meeting packet will include the list of candidates and biographical material about each candidate.
 At the annual meeting, attendees will vote for candidates to fill the open seats.
 Write-in candidates are permitted; however, potential candidates are encouraged to inform the nominating committee in advance of their interest to run for a seat.